Manchac, Louisiana: Location

 Manchac is located on Lake Maurepas on the Pass Manchac waterway, which connects to Lake Pontchartrain.
 The Manchac Swamp Bridge on Interstate 55 has exit and entrance ramps for Manchac.
 Also located here is the Port Manchac Distribution Center, with storage facilities and rail, truck, and water links to the east, west, and north.

 Manchac is home to the ruins of one of the five lighthouses set up for Lake Pontchartrain, the Pass Manchac Light.
 The last lighthouse to be built on the north side of the entrance to Pass Manchac (the fourth one on that site) was completed in 1857.
 It was automated in 1941, and the dwelling was razed in 1952; the U.S. Coast Guard decommissioned the light and abandoned the property in 1987.

 Hurricane Isaac destroyed the Pass Manchac Light structure in August 2012.
 However, the lantern room had previously been removed from the tower, for restoration purposes.
 Since 2008, Pass Manchac Light's lantern room has been located at the Lake Pontchartrain Basin Maritime Museum in Madisonville.

 Manchac is known for fishing, duck hunting, seafood restaurants such as Middendorf's, and swamp tours.
+One of the entrances to the 8,328 acre Manchac Wildlife Management Area is located off Interstate 55.